ricab/scope_guard/docs/interface.md

 None.

 ###### Postconditions:
-The dismissed scope guard is in _inactive state_.
+The dismissed scope guard is in _inactive_ state.

 ###### Exception specification: